 The Renaissance period also saw the advent of small, quiet chamber bagpipes such as Praetorius' Hummelchen or the French shuttle-drone models, some blown with bellows under the arm rather than with the mouth.

 The construction of the bagpipes allows a continuous supply of air to be maintained.
-By squeezing the bag of the bagpipes with the left hand while a breath is taken, the flow of air can be kept up in both the drone bagpipes and chanter.
+By squeezing the bag of the bagpipes with the left hand while a breath is taken, the flow of air can be kept up in both the drone bagpipes and the pipe chanter.
 Other features of the bagpipes are the blowpipe and the double reed of the chanter and drone.
-The blowpipe of the bagpipes contains a round piece of leather hinged onto the bag end which acts as a one-way valve.
+The blowpipe of the bagpipes contains a round piece of leather hinged onto the bag end that acts as a one-way valve.
 As a bagpiper blows air in, the flap opens; when the bagpiper stops blowing, the air pressure within the bag of the bagpipes forces the flap shut.
-The chanter has seven finger holes and a thumb hole (9 notes in total) and has a usual range of an octave and one note.
+The chanter has seven finger holes, a thumb hole (9 notes in all), and a usual range of an octave and one note.

 During the Renaissance, the popularity of the bagpipes increased, and the bagpipes gradually moved from country to court.
-Both Edward II and Edward III had bagpipers at court.
-King Henry VIII, composer and music patron also had an extensive collection of instruments which, according to a contemporary account, included one with pipes of ivorie and a bagge covered with purple vellat.
-As a rustic instrument, the bagpipes have been immortalized in the paintings of Pieter Breughel and his contemporaries.
+Both Edward II and Edward III had bagpipers in court.
+King Henry VIII, composer and music patron, also had an extensive collection of instruments which, according to a contemporary account, included one with pipes of ivorie and a bagge covered with purple vellat.
+As a rustic instrument, the bagpipe has been immortalized in Pieter Breughel's and his contemporaries' paintings.

 The Scottish Highland Pipes are now the only ones commonly known worldwide.
 They, and the publicity, are both a product of the nineteenth century.
 Scotland was not particularly famous for its pipers until comparatively recently.
-The three-drone Highland pipes were a development of an earlier two-drone pipe - the Irish Great Pipe, or Piob Mhor.
+The three-drone Highland Bagpipes was a development of an earlier two-drone pipe - the Irish Great Pipe, or Piob Mhor.
 This was itself probably a development of an older single-drone pipe.

 On the other hand, the Highland Pipes come with a big folk repertoire and a superbly virtuosic technique which is the envy of many other pipers.
 This piping tradition was also originally Irish.
 Scots who became particularly adept at piping were sent to "finishing schools" in Ireland.
-It's perhaps appropriate that Irish Uillean pipes are now becoming better known, thanks to shows like "Riverdance", and a general interest in all things Celtic.
-My own favorite, though, is the Northumberland pipe, which is the one I would play if I didn't have to remain historical.
+It's perhaps appropriate that Irish Uillean pipes are becoming better known, thanks to shows like "Riverdance" and a general interest in all things Celtic.
+My favorite, though, is the Northumberland pipe, which I would play if I didn't have to remain historical.